hubert-sikorski/git-and-github-guide/README.md

 .DS_Store
 ```

-This will ignore any files named `.DS_Store`, which is a common file on macOS.
+This will ignore any files named `.DS_Store` which is a common file on macOS.

 ### Directories